pgjdbc/pgjdbc/docs/documentation/head/connect.md

 * **sslkey** = String

 	Provide the full path for the key file.
-Defaults to /defaultdir/postgresql.pk8
+Defaults to /defaultdir/postgresql.pk8.

+	*Note:* The key file **must** be in [DER format](https://wiki.openssl.org/index.php/DER).
+A PEM key can be converted to DER format using the openssl command:

+	`openssl pkcs8 -topk8 -inform PEM -in my.key -outform DER -out my.key.der`

 * **sslrootcert** = String